sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

 If you edit the 'start_kvm.sh' script that you copied into the place you're storing your VMs, there are self-explaining configuration options at the top of the file. so let me explain them. :)

 * The first user-editable option is MEM, or how much ram you want to give your VM, in megabytes.
+At present, our testing requires 4096MB for the ansnodes, and 2048 for the rest.
 * The second option is CPUS, which sets how many CPUs you can see from inside of the VM.
 Note that this is not a hard reservation, so you can have two CPUs for two VMs, even if you only have two real CPUs.
 * The third and forth options are what files to use as the virtual cd-rom and virtual hard disks.